harrymkt/hguinav/newest-unreleased-changes.md

-## 0.11.3 unreleased
+## 0.11.3
-- Upgrades Hugo workflow up to v0.146.2.
-Do to template layout changes, this theme will no longer support below this version.
+- Upgrades Hugo workflow up to v0.147.8.
+Due to template layout changes, this theme will no longer support below version 0.146.2.